The localization process diagram

 If you want to go all out, consider getting beta feedback from users in your target locale, too.
 This will help you pin down critical issues and cultural mishaps before they go live.

-A beta feedback loop is one thing, but to ensure the continuous quality of your content, it’s a good idea to create a regular feedback loop.
-Schedule regular sessions with stakeholders, or send a survey, to ensure that every step is working as it should and that the process is adding real value to your company.
+To further ensure the continuous quality of your content, it’s a good idea to create a regular feedback loop.
+Schedule regular sessions with stakeholders or send a survey to ensure that every step is working as it should and that the process is adding real value to your company.

 Are all localization processes born equal?